hbustamante8/yelp-business-performance/README.md

 ## Machine Learning Models

  ### Preparing the data for machine learning
  After taking the clean data dataset, there was still a few more steps to put the data through different machine learning models.
 Dropping non-numericla columns as well as taking out 'XMS' and 'HI' state as there were only 1-2 records for each of these and could potentially throw off the model based on using dummy variables.
 The data was separated into two different sets that can be used for machine learning.
-One set is dropping the state and city columns ( X_no_city_state,y_no_city_state ) while the other one kept them and dummy variables were made fore the respective columns and filtered for cities with over 50 samples (X_filtered,y_filtered).
+One set is dropping the state and city columns ( X_no_city_state,y_no_city_state ) while the other one kept them and dummy variables were made fore the respective columns and filtered for cities with over 50 samples (X_filtered,y_filtered) to keep the data as valuable as possible for machine learning.

  ### Models tested
 - Linear Regression
   - The first model tested was linear regression for both the data sets.
 Five fold cross validation was used to validate the performance of the models.The dataset with (X_filterred,y_filtered) performed better in this case slightly.
-The mean accuracy score was 26.1% compared and standard deviation was .007 between the 5 different accuracy scores.
+The mean accuracy score was 26.26% compared and standard deviation was .009 between the 5 different accuracy scores.

  - XG Boost Model
    - Secondly, this was model was chosen as it is scalable and highly accurate implementation of gradient boosting.
-Five fold cross validation was used to validate the performance of the models.The dataset with (X_no_city_state,y_no_city_state ) performed better in this case slightly.
-The mean accuracy score was 36.4% and standard deviation was .009 between the 5 different accuracy scores.
-The  (X_filterred,y_filtered) dataset performed at a close 36.1%.
+Five fold cross validation was used to validate the performance of the models.The dataset with (X_filterred,y_filtered) performed better in this case slightly.
+The mean accuracy score was 36.16% and standard deviation was .001 between the 5 different accuracy scores.
+The (X_no_city_state,y_no_city_state) dataset performed at a close 35.96%.

 - Neural Network Model
   - Finally, Neural Networks were chose to learn complex and non-linear relationships in the yelp data.
 Five fold cross validation was used to validate the performance of the models.The dataset with (X_filterred,y_filtered) performed better in this case by a very fine margin.
-The mean accuracy score was 30.3% and standard deviation was .023 between the 5 different accuracy scores.
-The (X_no_city_state,y_no_city_state) dataset performed at a close 29.5%.
+The mean accuracy score was 26.68% and standard deviation was .044 between the 5 different accuracy scores.
+The (X_no_city_state,y_no_city_state) dataset performed at a close 25.96%.

  ## Tuning the XG Boost Model
  Since the XG Boost Model perfomed the best out of all 3 models tested, I tuned the paramaters of the model to increase the performance.
-Specifically, I chose the to tune the model for X_no_city_state,y_no_city_state since it peformed best out of all models tested.
+Specifically, I chose the to tune the model for X_filterred,y_filtered since it peformed best out of all models tested.
 Below are the parameters I tuned within the model through testing different values for each respective parameter.

  - List of paramters tuned
      - Learning rate